Hanan-Nathem-Saadeh/Reading-Notes/Read:03-System.I.O.md

 * ZipArchive ===> for creating and retrieving entries in the zip archive.
 * ZipArchiveEntry ===> for representing a compressed file.
 * ZipFile ===> for creating, extracting, and opening a compressed package.
-* ZipFileExtensions ===> for creating and extracting entries in a compressed package.

 ## Isolated storage
 is a data storage mechanism that provides isolation and safety by defining standardized ways of associating code with saved data.